 Investment activities in the PRC by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Guidance Catalog, which was promulgated and is amended from time to time by the Ministry of Commerce, or MOFCOM, and the National Development and Reform Commission, or the NDRC.
-The Guidance Catalog lays out the basic framework for foreign investment in China, classifying businesses into three categories with regard to foreign investment: "encourage," "restricted," and "prohibited."
 Industries not listed in the catalog are generally deemed as falling into a fourth category "permitted" unless specifically restricted by other PRC laws.
-In addition, in June 2019, MOFCOM and the NDRC promulgated the Special Management Measures (Negative List) for the Access of Foreign Investment, or the Negative List (2019 version), which became effective on July 30, 2019 to amend the Guidance Catalog.
-In June 2020, MOFCOM and the NDRC promulgated the Negative List (2020 version), which will become effective on July 23, 2020 and replace the Negative List (2019 version).
-Foreign investment in valueadded telecommunications services (except for e-commerce, domestic multiparty communication store and forward service and call center) falls within the Negative List.
+In addition, in December 2021, MOFCOM and the NDRC promulgated the Special Management Measures (Negative List) for the Access of Foreign Investment, or the Negative List (2021 version), which became effective on January 1, 2021 to amend the Guidance Catalog.
+Foreign investment in value-added telecommunications services (except for e-commerce, domestic multiparty communication store and forward service and call center) falls within the Negative List.
 As a result, foreign investors can only conduct investment activities through equity or contractual joint ventures with certain shareholding requirements and approvals from competent authorities.
 PRC partners are required to hold the majority interests in the joint ventures and approval from MOFCOM and the Ministry of Industry and Information Technology, or MIIT, for the incorporation of the joint ventures and the business operations.
+The Negative List (2021 version) further provides that where a domestic enterprise engaged in the business in the prohibited category seeks to issue and list its shares overseas, it shall complete an examination process and obtain approval from the relevant competent authorities of the State Council.

-Pursuant to the Provisions on Administration of Foreign-Invested Telecommunications Enterprises promulgated by the State Council in December 2001 and most recently amended in February 2016, or the FITE Regulations, the ultimate foreign equity ownership in a value-added telecommunications services provider may not exceed 50%.
-Moreover, for a foreign investor to acquire any equity interest in a value-added telecommunication business in China, it must satisfy a number of stringent performance and operational experience requirements, including demonstrating good track records and experience in operating value-added telecommunication business overseas.
-Foreign investors that meet these requirements must obtain approvals from MIIT and MOFCOM or their authorized local counterparts, which retain considerable discretion in granting approvals.
+Pursuant to the Provisions on Administration of Foreign-Invested Telecommunications Enterprises promulgated by the State Council in December 2001 and most recently amended in 2022, or the FITE Regulations, the ultimate foreign equity ownership in a value-added telecommunications services provider may not exceed 50% unless otherwise allowed by the competent PRC governmental authorities.
+Moreover, for a foreign investor to acquire any equity interest in a value-added telecommunications business in China, it must obtain approvals from MIIT, which retain considerable discretion in granting approvals.
 MIIT issued the Circular on Strengthening the Administration of Foreign Investment in and Operation of Value-added Telecommunications Business, or MIIT Circular, in July 2006.
 MIIT Circular reiterated the regulations on foreign investment in telecommunications businesses, which require foreign investors to set up foreign invested enterprises and obtain telecommunications business operating licenses to conduct any value-added telecommunications business in China.
-Under MIIT Circular, a domestic company that holds a telecommunications business operating licenses is prohibited from leasing, transferring or selling the license to foreign investors in any form, and from providing any assistance, including providing resources, sites or facilities, to foreign investors that conduct value-added telecommunications business illegally in China.
+Under MIIT Circular, a domestic company that holds a telecommunications business operating license is prohibited from leasing, transferring or selling the license to foreign investors in any form, and from providing any assistance, including providing resources, sites or facilities, to foreign investors that conduct value-added telecommunications business illegally in China.

-To comply with PRC laws and regulations, we rely on contractual arrangements with our VIE to operate our business in China.
+To comply with PRC laws and regulations, we rely on contractual arrangements with the VIE to operate our business in China.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure-Any failure by the VIE or its shareholders to perform their obligations under our contractual arrangements with them would have a material adverse effect on our business."